1: Why should I choose the GCGB handicap card

 Yes, although you will become a member of our associate organisation, The International Golfers Club which has its own Handicap Certificates, which are exactly the same as GCGB but with a different name and logo.
 You can visit our sister site at www.internationalgolfersclub.com for further information.
 Sometimes, members living abroad prefer to belong to the GCGB and this is perfectly acceptable so long as you stipulate this on joining.

 Yes, we have had lady members joining since we first started.
-Highest handicap for ladies is 36.
 We also have many junior members, age restriction for juniors is 18 at greatly reduced membership fees.

-Yes, we have golf days running regularly throughout the year, mainly based in the South East.
+Yes, we have golf days running regularly throughout the year, mainly based in the South East, from March through to December.
 These are small friendly days out with a competitive edge.
 All results are recorded on our Order of Merit and at the end of year, the winner is presented with a trophy.
 All golf days have prizes and are open to all members and their guests, no matter what your golfing ability.
-We also have an Overseas Championship every November, usually held in the US, either Florida or Arizona - not to be missed - and a spring trip slightly closer to home, either Portugal, Turkey, Morocco or for the first time in 2016, Cyprus.
+We have 2 UK based weekends trips in the Spring and Summer which are always extremely popular.
+We also have an Overseas Championship every Autumn with daily prizes and a magnificent trophy up for grabs!

 Yes.
-Simply create your own login with password to enter the Members Only area on our website and you can see your full handicap history at any time.
-You can also look at the Directory of Friendly Golf Clubs via the Members Only area.
+Simply create your own login with password to enter the Members Area on our website and you can see your full handicap history at any time.
+You can now also enter your scores online and see any handicap adjustment immediately.

 12: What is the difference between Bronze, Silver Membership and Gold Membership